A Ghost of a Chance

 IV.

 Brené Brown has spent her career studying what happens to people when they feel exposed.
-Her 2010 TED talk on vulnerability became one of the most watched in the history of the platform.
-She struck a nerve because she was naming something people already knew but couldn’t articulate.
+Her 2010 TED talk on vulnerability is one of the most watched in the history of the platform.
+A central part of her thesis is that guilt and shame are different.
+Guilt says, “I did something wrong.”
+Shame says, “I am something wrong.”
+Guilt motivates repair.
+Shame demands concealment.

-You have two people, progressing through two independent shame spirals, sustained by a shared silence on both ends.
+Now, you have two people, progressing through two independent shame spirals, sustained by a shared silence on both ends.

 This is what Park and Klein’s research makes so uncomfortable to sit with.
 The ghostee who concludes they weren’t worth a response is almost certainly wrong.
 The ghoster who says nothing because they don’t want to cause pain is almost certainly causing more of it.
 Both are operating on assumptions the other person never made.
 Both are alone inside a narrative the other person never authored.
+These findings may help us understand why some people ghost, but they don’t reveal much about how we can stop it.

 V.